 How Can a Name-Change Impact Tax Filing?

-If you've changed your name after your marriage, there's an important step to take before filling out those tax forms.
+If you've changed your name following your nuptials, there's an important step to take before filling out those tax forms.

 "According to the IRS, if you've changed your name (including taking a hyphenated name) and the name on your tax return doesn't match what the Social Security office has on file, then you may experience delays in getting your taxes processed," says Greene-Lewis.
 But thankfully, it's easy to take care of if you're changing your name legally as well as socially.